 Impact – What is the impact of our curriculum on the students?

-• Children are happy learners within Geography.
-They experience a wide range of learning challenges within the subject and know appropriate responses to them, such as informed choices regarding current environmental issues e.g. limiting the use of plastics.
+• Children experience a wide range of learning challenges within the subject and know appropriate responses to them, such as informed choices regarding current environmental issues e.g. limiting the use of plastics.

 • Through Geography, children deepen their appreciation of their faith and fulfill their God-given talents.
 As followers of Christ, they understand that they are called to look after and protect the world God has given us.

 • Children of all abilities and backgrounds achieve well in Geography reflected in outstanding progress that reveals a clear learning journey.
 Children talk enthusiastically about their learning in Geography and are eager to further their learning in the next stages of their education.